foqrul1/obsidian-notes/WI-FI Password security.md

 Most of the wifi connection are secure. there are several protocol to use wifi to secure.
+Lets discuss about these protocol

+### WEP